The Persian Jewish Research Archive (PJRA)

 • Oriental Manuscripts Collection, National Library of Russia (Moscow)

-The documents address questions of migration, citizenship, legal disputes, community politics and much more.
+The documents address questions of migration, citizenship, legal disputes (for example regarding trade, land ownership, smuggling, heritage), community politics and much more.

-The Family archives section includes family documents from Persian Jewish families.
-This includes diaries, photographs, newspapers, letters and books.
+The Family archives section includes family documents from Persian Jewish (Iranian, Bukharan and Afghan) families.
+It includes diaries, photographs, newspapers, letters and books.
 This section notably contains several Judeo-Persian manuscripts.
-It also includes smaller collections from synagogues in Uzbekistan and Tehran (pictures of book covers, legal letters, private photographs)
+It also includes smaller collections from synagogues in Uzbekistan (Tashkent and Bukhara) and Tehran (pictures of book covers, legal letters, private photographs)

-The Interviews section contains transcripts of interviews with Jews carried out in Iran, Europe, Israel and the United States.
-This notably includes interviews with the Bukharan Jewish communities in Vienna, New York and Israel.
-Interviews have been conducted since 2019, and more than 50 individuals have so far shared their experiences.
-The PJRA also contains transcripts and notes from other oral history archives such as the Center for Iranian Jewish Oral History (Yale) and the Amnon Netzer Archive (Jerusalem).
+The Interviews section contains transcripts of interviews with Jews carried out in Iran, Europe (Milan, London, Vienna), Israel, Uzbekistan and the United States.
+Interviews have been conducted since 2019, and more than 60 individuals have so far shared their experiences.
+About half of the interviews come from the Oral History project conducted since 2024 with the Bukharan Jewish community in Vienna.
+This project now also extends to interviews with Bukharans in New York and Israel.
+The PJRA also contains transcripts and notes from other Oral History archives such as the Center for Iranian Jewish Oral History (Yale University and UCLA) and the Amnon Netzer Archive (NLI Jerusalem).

 The Books section brings together rare books on Persianate Jewish history in languages such as Persian, Hebrew, Judeo-Persian and Russian.
 A full inventory list is available.